 You can also decide to go the customized route by hiring developers to build a paywall for your website.

-News publishers can generate a consistent revenue stream without relying on ad revenue.
+News publishers can generate a consistent revenue stream independent of ad revenue.
 Moreover, annual subscriptions have the potential to generate more money than monthly advertising campaigns.

 1. Increase in revenue

-The Information, a tech news site was launched in 2013 and grew to 20,000 paying members in just three years.
+The Information, a tech news site launched in 2013 grew to 20,000 paying members in just three years.
 Each subscriber contributes $399 per year to access its content.

 2. Data collection

 You can discover more about your readers by tracking how many pieces they read before joining and which articles eventually lead them to become members.
-This can help you in writing better content.
+This can help you understand what your readers look for and help you in writing better content.

 3. Subscription growth